abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/README.md

 ## Output:

-The generated charts are saved in the `output/charts` folder.
+The generated charts are saved in the `output` folder.

 ## Dynamic Data Handling: